-This is Part Six of a magical western series.
+This is Part Seven of a magical western series.

 No copyright infringement intended.
 All publicly recognizable characters, settings, etc. are the property of their respective owners.
 The original characters and plot are the property of the author.
 The author is in no way associated with the owners, creators or producers of any media franchise.

 I held very still and waited for the ‘bang.’
 When it didn’t come, I relaxed ever so slightly, but didn’t move or say anything.

 I won’t say I’ve never seen a wizard with a shotgun, particularly out west.
 However it is unusual.
 With a wand you don’t have to worry about wet powder or a misfire.

 “Mister,” said a voice off to my right, “stand up nice and slow, and keep your hand away from your gun.”
 So he saw a pistol.
 Not a wizard, I thought, which wouldn’t be a consolation if he blew my head off.
 I did as he’d asked, keeping both hands out from my sides, palm forward.
 “Now turn around.”
 I turned.

 It was the Dandy, standing ten feet away in the shadow of a tree.
 A dull brass star was pinned to his jacket and the shotgun was pointed at my chest.
 Happily, his hands were steady so I didn’t worry about him shooting me accidentally.
 On the other hand, there was nothing to stop him from shooting me purposely.
 His eyes narrowed.
 “Don’t I know you mister?”

 “Yesterday,” I offered, “when the wagon came into town.”

 The Dandy squinted and nodded his head.
 “Want to tell me why you’re creeping around the mine?”